AFLplusplus/AFLplusplus/README.md

 It is recommended to install the newest available gcc, clang and llvm-dev possible in your distribution!

-Note that "make distrib" also builds llvm_mode, qemu_mode, unicorn_mode and more.
-If you just want plain afl++ then do "make all", however compiling and using at least llvm_mode is highly recommended for much better results - hence in this case
+Note that "make distrib" also builds instrumentation, qemu_mode, unicorn_mode and more.
+If you just want plain afl++ then do "make all", however compiling and using at least instrumentation is highly recommended for much better results - hence in this case

 ```shell